 Minimize indoor allergens by :

-- investing in a dehumidifier this winter season? – A dehumidifier is an electric appliance that removes excess moisture from the air.
-Investing ina dehumidifier would keep the relative humidity below 50%.
+- Investing in a dehumidifier this winter season – A dehumidifier is an electric appliance that removes excess moisture from the air.
+Investing in a dehumidifier would keep the relative humidity below 50%.
 At that level mold, mildew and dust mites will not be able to survive.
 This reduces the number of allergens significantly.
-Ensure the dehumidifier you buy is fitted with HEPA air filter so as to easily remove any mold spore and another allergen in the air.
+Ensure the dehumidifier you buy is fitted with a HEPA air filter to easily remove any mold spore and another allergen in the air.

 - Minimize the amount of pet contact.
 Keep the pets away from the bedroom.